custom-components/ble_monitor/docs/ha_ble.md

 The first part `043E1B02010000A5808FE648540F` is the header of the message and contains, amongst others

-- the length of the message in the 3rd byte (`0x1B` = 27, meaning 27 bytes after the third byte = 30 bytes in total)
+- the length of the message in the 3rd byte (`0x1B` in hex is 27 in decimals, meaning 27 bytes after the third byte = 30 bytes in total)
 - the MAC address in reversed order in byte 8-13 (`A5808FE64854`, in reversed order, this corresponds to a MAC address `54:48:E6:8F:80:A5`)
 - the length of the advertising payload in byte 14 (`0x0F` = 15)